camunda/camunda-docs/docs/apis-clients/working-with-apis-tools.md

 This section steps through two concepts for integration:

-- [Deploy processes](/components/modeler/web-modeler/save-and-deploy.md), [start process instances](/components/modeler/web-modeler/start-instance.md), [activate jobs](/components/concepts/job-workers.md), and more using supplemental and community-maintained **Zeebe client libraries**.
+- **Control your Camunda Platform 8 process automation** by [deploying processes](/components/modeler/web-modeler/save-and-deploy.md), [starting process instances](/components/modeler/web-modeler/start-instance.md), [activating jobs](/components/concepts/job-workers.md), and more using supplemental and community-maintained **Zeebe client libraries**.
-- Learn about [Camunda Components](/components/components-overview.md) and their APIs to communicate with your cluster, search, get and change data, create Cloud API clients, and more.
+- **Interact with the Camunda Platform 8 ecosystem** by learning about [Camunda Components](/components/components-overview.md) and their APIs to communicate with your cluster, search, get and change data, create Cloud API clients, and more.

 :::note
 You're permitted to use these web apps and APIs for free with the Free Edition in non-production environments.
 To use the software in production, [purchase the Camunda Platform Enterprise Edition](https://camunda.com/products/cloud/camunda-cloud-enterprise-contact/).
 Read more in our [licensing](../reference/licenses.md) documentation.